krishanthisera/CKS-Challenges/challenge-02.md

 1. `CapSysAdmin`
 2. `AllowPrivilegeEscalation`

-The fixed is straightforward, it is required to remove the `CapSysAdmin` capability from the container and set `AllowPrivilegeEscalation` to `false`
+The fixes are straightforward, it is required to remove the `CapSysAdmin` capability from the container and set `AllowPrivilegeEscalation` to `false`

 Here is the updated pod definition.
 *Note that the container image has been updated to `kodekloud/webapp-color:stable`*

 ```yaml